 George Clooney & Ellen calling for a boycott

-As Berlin’s gay magazine Blu reports on their online platform, now famous Hollywood stars such as Ellen DeGeneres and George Clooney call for a boycott of a number of luxury hotels in which the Sultan of Brunei, Hassanal (no joke) Bolkiah has invested.
-The lodgings of the so-called Dorchester Collection, which includes the well-known Beverly Hills Hotel and Hotel Bel-Air, are considered gay and LGBTQ + friendly, but boycotting them has been seen an option to protest against Sultan Hassanal Bolkiah’s actions and his homophobic agenda.
+As Berlin’s gay magazine Blu reports on their online platform, now famous Hollywood stars such as Ellen DeGeneres and George Clooney call for a boycott of several luxury hotels in which the Sultan of Brunei, Hassanal (no joke) Bolkiah has invested.
+The lodgings of the so-called Dorchester Collection, which includes the well-known Beverly Hills Hotel and Hotel Bel-Air, are considered gay and LGBTQ+ friendly, but boycotting them has been seen an option to protest against Sultan Hassanal Bolkiah’s actions and his homophobic agenda.

 Karl traveled to Brunei in 2009